Lorne Scots (Peel, Dufferin and Halton Regiment): First World War

-The unit also issued a 28-page illustrated pamphlet, 'setting forth the work, the experiences, the adventures and aspirations of the Battalion', sold at ten cents a copy by the officers and through the schools.
+The unit also issued a 28-page illustrated pamphlet, "setting forth the work, the experiences, the adventures and aspirations of the Battalion", sold at ten cents a copy by the officers and through the schools.
 The unit trained at Niagara Camp, and sent off reinforcement drafts.
 Wallace was too old for active service, and Major WO Morris took the battalion overseas.
-It embarked from Halifax on the steamship Scandinavian with 15 officers and 279 other ranks.
+It embarked from Halifax on the steamship with 15 officers and 279 other ranks.
 In England, the 234th was absorbed by the 12th Reserve Battalion.